Find Out More on Writing VBA For-Next Function in Excel

 There is certainly a point in your programming life that you have to repeat a certain task.
 Given that it will take a lot of time and lines of code to perform the tasks individually, this is when the loop function is useful.

 For-Next is a considerable loop statement that will achieve your desired results.
 You can consider For-Next as the most commonly used VBA loop.
 Do you know that this loop statement can be highly useful in Microsoft Excel?
 You will find out about it by reading the following excerpt.

 Steps on How to Use For-Next Statement

 You can use the For-Next loop statement to establish a loop, which implies that you will be able to execute a code for a certain number of times.
-As a coder, you will also specify the fixed frequency for the syntax.
+As a coder, you will specify the syntax's fixed frequency.

-Before anything else, you have to be aware of certain elements when creating a For-Next loop statement.
+Before anything else, you must be aware of certain elements when creating a For-Next loop statement.
 Given below are the most important terms to keep in mind:

 Sub Loop Example ()

 FOR counter = start To end [Step increment]

 This is the counter’s starting value.
 In the given syntax above, you will replace the word start with a numerical value.